PeteTheAutomator/ansible-vmmanager/README.md

 TODO
 ----
-* write a VirtualBox module
+* a general code tidy